adambard/learnxinyminutes-docs/julia.html.markdown

 # this means that the method is picked based on the type of the first argument.
 # In Julia, all of the argument types contribute to selecting the best method.

-# Let's define a function with more arguments, so we can see the difference
+# Let's define a function with more arguments, so we can see the difference.
 function fight(t::Tiger, c::Cat)
     println("The $(t.coatcolor) tiger wins!")
 end